 Which of these situations are you in?
 Do you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we cover?
 Do you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug you need?
 Do you want to ask us to pay you back for a drug you already got and paid for?
 Have we already told you that we will not cover or pay for a drug in the way that you want it to be covered or paid for?
 You can ask us to make an exception.
 (This is a type of coverage decision.)
 You can ask us for a coverage decision.
 You can ask us to pay you back.
 (This is a type of coverage decision.)
 You can make an appeal.
 (This means you are asking us to reconsider.)
-Start with Section F2 on page 206.
-Also refer to Sections F3 and F4 on pages 207 and 208.
-Skip ahead to Section F4 on page 208.
-Skip ahead to Section F4 on page 208.
-Skip ahead to Section F5 on page 212.
+Start with Section F2 .
+Also refer to Sections F3 and F4.
+Skip ahead to Section F4 .
+Skip ahead to Section F4 .
+Skip ahead to Section F5 .